Cardi B: 2017–2018: Breakthrough with Invasion of Privacy

 Cardi B became the first person of Dominican descent to reach number one in the history of the Hot 100 since it was launched in 1958.
 An editor of The New York Times called it "the rap anthem of the summer".
 Selected by The Washington Post and Pitchfork music critics as the best song of 2017, "Bodak Yellow" was eventually certified Diamond by the Recording Industry Association of America (RIAA).
 The song received nominations for Best Rap Performance and Best Rap Song at the 60th Grammy Awards.
 It won Single of the Year at the 2017 BET Hip Hop Awards.
 With her collaborations "No Limit" and "MotorSport", she became the first female rapper to land her first three entries in the top 10 of the Hot 100, and the first female artist to achieve the same on the Hot R&B/Hip-Hop Songs chart.
 In October 2017, Cardi B headlined Power 105.1's annual Powerhouse music celebration, alongside the Weeknd, Migos, and Lil Uzi Vert, at the Barclays Center in Brooklyn, New York.
 In December, she released two songs: a collaboration with Puerto Rican singer Ozuna titled "La Modelo", and "Bartier Cardi", the second single from her debut album.

-On January 3, 2018, Cardi B was featured on Bruno Mars' remix version of "Finesse", and appeared in the 90s inspired video.
+On January 3, 2018, Cardi B was featured on the remix of Bruno Mars' single "Finesse", and appeared in the 90s inspired video.
 It reached the top three on the Hot 100, Canada and New Zealand.
-On January 18, 2018, Cardi B became the first woman to have five top 10 singles simultaneously on the Billboard Hot R&B/Hip-Hop Songs chart.
+On January 18, 2018, Cardi B became the first female rapper to have five top 10 singles simultaneously on the Billboard Hot R&B/Hip-Hop Songs chart.
 She released another single, "Be Careful", on March 30, 2018, a week before her album's release.

 Her debut studio album, Invasion of Privacy, was released on April 6, 2018, to universal acclaim from music critics.
 Editors from Variety and The New York Times called it "one of the most powerful debuts of this millennium" and "a hip-hop album that doesn't sound like any of its temporal peers," respectively.
 The album entered at number one in the United States, while she became the first female artist to chart 13 entries simultaneously on the Billboard Hot 100, on the chart issue dated April 21.
 It became the most streamed album by a female artist in a single week in Apple Music, and the largest on-demand audio streaming week ever for an album by a woman.
 Cardi held the latter record until 2019.
 The album's title reflects Cardi B's feeling that as she gained popularity her privacy was being invaded in a variety of ways.
 Following the album's release, during a performance on Saturday Night Live, Cardi B officially announced her pregnancy, after much media speculation.
 She also co-hosted an episode of The Tonight Show Starring Jimmy Fallon.